Throttle (film): Plot

 The killer is revealed to be Eddie, who realized that Tom was only pretending to like him, when everyone else didn't bother to mask their dislike for him.
 Combined with his long hours and stress from being lonely, Eddie snapped and killed everyone, saving Tom for last.
 The garage doors open and Molly comes inside.
 Tom, despite a broken leg, manages to rescue Molly, who had been bound and gagged inside the toll booth, right before Eddie smashes it with the truck.
 Eddie is about to run them both down right as the police, whom Tom had called earlier at the top where there was cell phone service, arrive.
-Tom makes sure Molly is safe before borrowing a police car to finally destroy the truck with.
+Tom makes sure Molly is safe before borrowing a police car to finally destroy the truck.
 He totals the truck, grabs a gun, and prepares to shoot Eddie through the windshield.
 The police stop this and open the door to discover that Eddie has shot himself.
-Molly and Tom embrace at the top when Molly asks him "where did you park?".
+Molly and Tom embrace at the top when Molly asks him, "Where did you park?".